 Insurance can be obtained fairly easily for tiny houses built by certified RV manufacturers.
 For other tiny homes, finding insurance can be challenging.
 If you're going to build your own tiny house, contact potential companies before you start, as they may want to do inspections or see pictures of your tiny house as it's being built.

 - In the western USA, Lloyds of London provides limited insurance (for residents of AZ, CA, CO, NV, OR and UT) and is considering expanding to other states.
 Contact Darrell Grenz of Grenz Insurance at www.insuremytinyhome.com.
 Grenz Insurance also offers policies that cover your tiny house while it is under construction.
+It can be challenging to reach Darrell and you may need to try multiple times.

 - In Florida, Blackadar Insurance Agency can provide insurance for tiny houses on wheels or foundations, even those that are owner-built.
 Contact Stephanis Lewis at 407-571-6421 or email@example.com.
 Stephanie estimates that the rate to insure a $30,000 home in an RV park in Orange County, FL would be about $800 a year.